Clue, Hint, Red Herring, or Rabbit Hole?

 In most ‘treasure hunts’, this is very much like a ‘Clue’.
 The dictionary defines a hint as ‘a slight or indirect indication or suggestion’.
 So you could say a ‘hint’ is a bit weaker piece of ‘evidence’ for solving the ‘treasure hunt’.

-In the case of Forrest Fenn’s The Thrill of the Chase treasure hunt, Forrest says, “There are hints in my book that will help you with the clues, but… a clue will point you toward the treasure chest, and a hint will just help you with the clues, if you can understand that.”
+In the case of Forrest Fenn’s The Thrill of the Chase treasure hunt, Forrest said “There are hints in my book that will help you with the clues, but… a clue will point you toward the treasure chest, and a hint will just help you with the clues, if you can understand that.”

 Simple enough.